BenMeehan/iot-agent/README.md

 # IoT Agent

-An IoT agent designed to be modular and configurable, supporting a variety of services.
+A generalized IoT agent designed to be modular, configurable, supporting a variety of services and designed to run on any unix-based system.
+You can use [IOT-Cloud](https://github.com/BenMeehan/iot-cloud) or build your own MQTT backend.

 ## Running the Project